 The Story of Sheldon Castle

-The tale of Fairhope’s Story Book Castles begins with Craig Sheldon.
-His house is a testament to what the imagination can do within a strict budget.
+The structure is a testament to what the imagination can do within a strict budget.

+The Sheldons started this structure in 1946.
+It was to be a garage, workshop, and laundry room.
+They had planned to build a Mexican-style house on the west end of the lot.
+But they grew tired of the small apartment they were renting at Whittier Hall on Magnolia Avenue in Fairhope, so the family moved into the shell, which had no partition walls.
 The garage became a bedroom and hence has the only wood exterior wall in the house.
 Its rippled stained-glass panels were removed in the summer to allow the cool breezes in (there were still cool breezes in those days because the lot was more heavily shaded and the gully was less overgrown).
 The “shop” became the living and dining room, while the “laundry” became the kitchen.

 The rolled roof design resulted from his World War II experiences in the South Pacific.
 Being in the construction business, he’d bring home whatever shingles were left over from various jobs.
 The random assortment of colors available produced the resulting patchwork-quilt design.